lmolkova/correlation/http_protocol_proposal_v1.md

 parentId.localId

 ParentId is Request-Id passed from upstream service (or generated if was not provided), it may have hierarchical structure itself.
 LocalId is generated to identify internal operation.
-It may have hierarchical structure considering service or protocol implementation may split operation to multiple activities.
+It may have hierarchical structure too, considering service or protocol implementation may split operation to multiple activities.
-- It MUST be unique for every outgoing HTTP request sent while processing the incoming request.
+- localId MUST be unique for every outgoing HTTP request sent while processing the incoming request.
-- It SHOULD be small to avoid `Request-Id` overflow
+- localId SHOULD be small to reduce possibility of `Request-Id` overflow.
+On a platforms which support atomic increment, number of outgoing request within the scope of this operation, may be a good candidate.
-- If appending localId to `Request-Id` would cause it to exceed length limit, implementation MUST keep the root node in the `Request-Id` and do its best effort to generate unique suffix to root id.
+- If appending localId to `Request-Id` would cause Request-Id to exceed length limit, implementation MUST keep the root node (part of the Request-Id before first "." delimiter) and do its best effort to generate unique suffix.
+Such suffix should be sufficiently large to keep collision probability small enough; e.g. low bits od current timestamp with at least millisecond precision is a good candidate for the suffix.

 Parent and local Ids are separated with "." delimiter.

-#### Root Parent Id Generation
+#### Root Request Id Generation
 If `Request-Id` is not provided, it indicates that it's first instrumented service to process the operation or upstream service decided not to sample this request.

-If implementation decides to instrument this request flow, it MUST generate sufficiently large random identifier: e.g. GUID, 64bit number.
+If implementation decides to instrument this request flow, it MUST generate sufficiently large random identifier: e.g. GUID or 64bit number.
+Delimiter (".")
+MUST NOT appear in the root identifier.

 Same considerations are applied to client applications making HTTP requests and generating root request id.

 ## Correlation-Context